Morikoi/asteroid-blaster/docs/topics/ebpf.md

 ## Hot Topics

-- [The Power of eBPF for Cloud Native Systems](https:
+- [The Power of eBPF for Cloud Native Systems](https://cybersecurity-magazine.com/the-power-of-ebpf-for-cloud-na